 The objective of this project is to determine the role of spectral imaging as an early warning system (EWS) for the presence and significance of algal blooms in water sources.
-In addition, the project will use state-of-the-art chemistry and microbiology to compare them with commonly employed in-situ monitoring methods to bridge the gap between monitoring in its current state and the future.
-To be completed in 2026.
+In addition, the project will use state-of-the-art chemistry ŻÈ WASTEWATER and microbiology to compare them with commonly employed in-situ monitoring methods to bridge the gap between monitoring in its current state and the future.